Dead4ever07/RC/proj2/Joana_Louro_Luis_Santos_Lab2_Report.md

 This design improves readability, maintainability, and protocol correctness.

-– Report of a successful download, including print-screen of Wireshark logs showing the FTP packets -> Important ter a priint disto!!!!!
+– Report of a successful download, including print-screen of Wireshark logs showing the FTP packets -> Important ter a priint disto!!!!!!!!

 # Part 2 - Configuration and Study of a Network
 ## Experience 1 - Configure an IP Network